Google plans censored version of search engine in China: sources

 A day earlier, the search giant also declined to comment on specifics mentioned in The Intercept report, but noted that it has launched a number of mobile apps in China and works with local developers as part of maintaining its domestic presence.

-But the report pummeled shares of U.S.-listed Baidu (BIDU.O), which dominates China’s search engine market.
+But the report pummeled shares of U.S.-listed Baidu, which dominates China’s search engine market.
 Baidu shares fell 7.7 percent on Wednesday, despite posting better than expected quarterly results.

 Google’s main search platform is blocked in China along with its video platform YouTube, but it has been attempting to make new inroads into China.

-In January, the search engine joined an investment in Chinese live-stream mobile game platform Chushou, and earlier this month, launched an artificial intelligence (AI) game on Tencent Holdings Ltd’s (0700.HK) social media app WeChat.
+In January, the search engine joined an investment in Chinese live-stream mobile game platform Chushou, and earlier this month, launched an artificial intelligence (AI) game on Tencent Holdings Ltd’s social media app WeChat.

 Reports of its possible re-entry spurred a strong reaction on Chinese social media outlets on Wednesday evening, including debates over the merits of a censored search engine versus accessing the U.S. version through illegal virtual private networks.